 You might have a clear goal or bucket list when you go traveling, but it is really fun to follow your intuition and go with the flow.

-Anyway, I hope that you all will find new part of yourself or learn something new when you have a chance to travel.
+Anyway, I hope that you all will find new part of yourself or learn something new when you have a chance to travel or be in the other cultures.